ullahsamee/LASErMPNN/README.md

 # LASErMPNN: Small-Molecule Conditioned Protein Sequence Design

+> [!WARNING]
+> A major difference between LASErMPNN and LigandMPNN is that LASErMPNN was trained on protonated structures.
+> Please make sure your ligand has the appropriate hydrogens (in the expected protonation state) attached when running the model or you may encounter unexpected behavior.

 ### TODO:

 - [ ] Make Release when finalized (and create DOI for verison?).